dfelinto/blender-manual/manual/sculpt_paint/sculpting/tools/grab.rst

    Snaps the maximum strength of the brush to the highlighted active vertex, making it easier to manipulate low poly models or meshes with subdivision surfaces.

-   Enabling *Grab Active Vertex* also enables a dynamic mesh preview which generates a preview of vertices connected to the active vertex.
+   Enabling this option also enables a dynamic mesh preview which generates a preview of vertices connected to the active vertex.
-   This helps to visualize the real geometry that is being manipulating while sculpting with active modifiers.
+   This helps to visualize the real geometry that is being manipulating while sculpting with :doc:`Modifiers </modeling/modifiers/index>`.